 I start every illustration after I allow the source material to appear naturally in my life.
 After watching Stranger Things, I fell in love with the universe and was captivated to make art for it.
 I believe this is the best way to achieve the superior results, as I am passionate about the material.
 I try not to force myself to produce work on a subject I am not particularly interested in at that time, as it will become evident in the final outcome.
 Art shouldn't be regimental, but form organically.
 Once that passion is born I continue to extensively research my material.

 From here I tend to combine my research together to produce a mock-up.
 This is basically visualizing the ideas in my head.
 It is a useful way to see what concepts you have and dictate if they are suitable to the style of the piece.
 Similar to an initial sketch-up or thumbnail.

 My main design was to produce a visually striking portrait of Eleven, a simple yet captivating look at the Stranger Things main protagonist.
 I knew I wanted the piece to be dark and brooding, emulating the tone of the demogorgon and The Upside-Down.
 Creating the mock-up gave me reference for my design, and I began the creation process.

-Using my mock-up as reference, I produced the initial sketch of the portrait.
+Using my mock-up, I produced the initial sketch of the portrait.
 I drew loose lines to help navigate my shading process, providing enough information for where shadows and light start and end.

 Early in the production process I decided to add a solid silhouette of Eleven below her portrait.
 At the time I was unsure if it was going to remain as a silhouette.
 Its inclusion was to simulate her travels into The Upside Down and emulate her total isolation.